 1. How can one listen to an image in Campt's terms?
 What are the lower frequencies of the ‘quiet’ photographs she discusses?

 For Campt, silence is loud.
-She explains that instead of seeing silence as absence it could be full of other senses and seen in different dimensions.
+She explains that instead of seeing silence as absence it could be full of other senses (Yes!] and seen, or rather felt, in different dimensions (as reverberation, like a hum…).

 She proposes “to listen to the sonic dimensions through which they also register” and to to reflect on what you see by “attending the musical patterns, rhythms”(Campt, 23) .

+Sound has high and low frequencies that humans cannot hear.
 Lower frequencies Compt describes as “a quiet hum full of reverband vibrato.
 Not always perceptible to the human ear, we feel it more in the throat.”
-(Campt, p.45).Those lower frequencies are rather felt than heard: they vibrate and hum translating the narrative of the pictures which is unseen on the pictures but according to Campt - audible and could be referred to as unsayable truth.
+(Campt, p.45).Those lower frequencies are rather felt than heard: they vibrate and hum translating the narrative of the pictures which is unseen on the pictures into afffective resonance/reverberation but according to Campt - audible and could be referred to as unsayable truth.
 Being able to listen to the picture means to be able to attune to the lower frequencies and hear what is in its resonation.

+This is already very good.
+Go one step further and venture out how you understand this – examples are necessary.
+Campt is touched not by the absent face by the hand gestures, clothing htat now come into view and speak of aspiration, a quest for dignity….

 2. What does the ‘wild’ and the scream do according to Halberstam and how does this relate to Muñoz’s description of the queerness as utopian potentiality and to Campt’s black futurity?